 Weekenders are almost exclusively adults, but midweek during the summer Total Tennis also offers options for juniors ages 6 to 17.
 When kids and parents come together, the juniors can take part in a summer camp that bundles tennis in the morning with other activities in the afternoon leaving parents free to indulge their passion for tennis without having to worry about their children.
 Courts & Fees.
 There are 25 courts altogether: 11 red clay, 12 hard (5 of them indoors), and two artificial clay.
 Court Fees: None for campers outdoors; otherwise, $20-$30 outdoors, $50-$60 indoors.

 Caveat: Any program that puts you with the same pro throughout the week risks the occasional personality conflict.
 If you're not happy, my advice is to ask to be switched, even if that means having to join a group of players above or below your level.

 Golf Courses.
-Although there is no golf course at the camp, there is one 9-hole course just up the road.
+Although there is no golf course at the camp, there is one 18-hole course just up the road.

 And ...
 The camp has a recreational swimming pool open during the summer and fall, as well as a year-round hot tub.

 If you're looking for an all-day tennis camp with lots of social atmosphere, also check out:

 Seasons.
 Year-round, however the outdoor season runs from mid May to mid October.
 During the winter most people come for weekends or long weekends.